 - Wilson Fluency®/Basic Workshop

-With additional professional learning, the Wilson Trainer can conduct WRS Level II Certification.
+With additional professional learning, the Wilson Credentialed Trainer can conduct WRS Level II Certification.

-WRS Trainers must maintain the credentials yearly as defined by Wilson Language Training®.
-They are encouraged to attend the Wilson Trainer Meeting annually to expand their knowledge about important topics in the field and continue their professional growth.
+Wilson Trainers must maintain their credentials yearly as defined by Wilson Language Training®.
+They are required to attend the Wilson Trainer Meeting every other year to expand their knowledge about important topics in the field and continue their professional growth.